Commonly Asked Questions FAQ

 How long do chinchillas live?

-Chinchillas can live up to 20 years.
+Most chinchillas live 10-15 years, but can make it up to 20+.
+Chinchillas that live up into their late teens are the equivalent to a human in their nineties.
 They are a long-term commitment and can be with you for up to two decades.
-They are not like a hamster or guinea pig.
 If you are looking for a short-term pet, a chinchilla might not be for you.

 What should I feed my chinchilla?

-Some food brands we recommend are Blue Seal rabbit pellets, Pen Pals rabbit pellets, Manna Pro Sho rabbit pellets, Mazuri and Oxbow.
+Some food brands we recommend are Blue Seal rabbit pellets, Pen Pals rabbit pellets, Manna Pro Sho rabbit pellets, Mazuri, and Oxbow (red bag only).
 Chinchillas and rabbits can usually eat the same alfalfa based pellet food.
 Most of these foods can be purchased in bulk from feed stores such as Tractor Supply Co.
 The easiest brand of food to find is Oxbow, this is sold at most pet stores as well as the Oxbow brand of hay.
 Avoid foods with treats or unnecessary ingredients, such as Kaytee or Charlie Chinchilla.

 What hay should I give my chinchilla?